AI-4-SE/CfgNet/README.md

     cfgnet analyze <project_root>

+To extract the key-value pairs of all configuration artifacts within a software project, use the `extract` command.
+The `extract` command additionally requires an `output` options, which specifies the directory where the key-value pairs are stored using the JSON format.

+    cfgnet extract <project_root> --output=<output>

 The commands `init` and `analyze` can be further configured with the following options:

     (1) --enable-static-blacklist
     (2) --enable-internal-conflicts
     (3) --enable-all-conflicts
-    (4) --config-files <absolute_file_path>
+    (4) --config-files=<absolute_file_path>

-These options enable (1) blacklisted values, which are taken into account when creating links, (2) the detection of conflicts within the same configuration artifact, (3) the detection of all conflict types, and (4) parsing of specific configuration files (e.g., configuration files of the operating machine that are not in the software repository), respectively.
+These options enable (1) blacklisted values, which are taken into account when creating links, (2) the detection of conflicts within the same configuration artifact, (3) the detection of all conflict types, and (4) parsing of specific configuration files (e.g., configuration files of the operating machine that are not in the git repository of the software project), respectively.
 The option `--config-files` can be specified multiple times.
+The `config-file` option can also be used to configure the `extract` command.

 For a documentation of further options run